-By the turn of the century, about 15 homesteading families called this area home.
-T. C. Schnebly was an enterprising young man from Gorin, Missouri, who had married Sedona Miller.
+About 15 homesteading families called this area home by the turn of the century.
+T. C. Schnebly was an enterprising young man from Gorin, Missouri, who married Sedona Miller.
 T.C.’s brother, Ellsworth, had moved to Arizona for health reasons and convinced T. C. and Sedona to join him in this desert landscape with prickly pear cactus and a few Saguaro here and there.
-Large two-story home built that also served as the area’s first hotel and general store.
-T.C. saw a need for regular mail service and organized the little village’s first post office.
+A large two-story home was built that served as the area’s first hotel and general store.
+In addition, T.C. saw a need for regular mail service and organized the little village’s first post office.

-T. C. suggested the names, Oak Creek Crossing, and Schnebly Station, to Washington, D.C., but the Postmaster General at the time had a prejudice for one-word titles for postmarks.
-Ellsworth advised him, “Why don’t you name it after your wife?”
+T. C. suggested the names Oak Creek Crossing and Schnebly Station to Washington, D.C., but the Postmaster General at the time had a prejudice for one-word titles for postmarks.
+So Ellsworth advised him, “Why don’t you name it after your wife?”
 And that’s how Sedona got its name.
 Sedona’s middle name is “Arabella.”